- What is a B2B podcast?

 Create a welcoming environment

-A few tips to help create this environment include:
+few tips to help create this environment include:

-- Make sure they have all the details about the interview before you meet for the recording.
+- Make sure they have all the details

-- Letting them know before you hit record that it is a chat between the two of you.
+record that it is a chat between the two of you. - Ask them if they’d like to go over the

-- Have them listen to a prepared introduction before getting to the questions to give them context in which your audience will get to know them.
+introduction before getting to the questions to give them context in which your

-- Most importantly, be curious about them, be enthusiastic, and actually want to conduct the interview!
+them, be enthusiastic, and actually want to conduct the interview!

 Let your interviewee talk